researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 - All spatial features describing surface oiling representations (zones) or subsurface oiling representations (pits) should have one corresponding record in the data tables containing attributes for those features.
 - All tabular records describing surface oiling representations (zones) or subsurface oiling representations (pits) should have one or more corresponding spatial features describing these entities.
-- All tabular records describing surface oiling representations (zones) or subsurface oiling representations (pits) should have a parent record in the data table containing information about surveys.
+- All tabular records describing surface oiling representations (zones) or subsurface oiling representations (pits) should have a parent record in the data table containing information about the survey in which the given observation was made.
-- ll tabular records describing surveys are required to have at least one child record in the data table containing information about surface oiling observations (zones) or subsurface oiling observations.
+- All tabular records describing surveys are required to have at least one child record in the data table containing information about surface oiling observations (zones) or subsurface oiling observations made in that survey.

 ## Metadata